tinkerbotfoo/xmldataset/docs/quickstart.rst

 Example 12 - Getting multiple external values
 ---------------------------------------------

 We need external values from multiple levels pulled into the output.
+Consider this input with additional tags such as specificvalue to demonstrate the example

 ::